 It’s hard to believe that Easter is right around the corner.
 In just a few short weeks, we’ll be celebrating this wonderful holiday with our little kids.
+And we couldn’t possibly celebrate without a fun Easter sensory activity!

 Of course Easter also means the beginning of spring and let’s not forget about the inevitable sensory activities too.
 After all, what could be more fun than a huge bin full of colorful eggs, pom-poms, and buttons?